Interview: Ask Jimmy Wales What You Will 161

 I thought this worthy of just popping in to comment even before the real interview because the question is so ludicrously misinformed.

 I am a strong supporter of personal privacy and freedom of speech.
 Based on everything that I have seen so far, Eric Snowden will go down in history as a hero.
 I have been reading lots about him, including his youthful posts to Ars Technica.
-I think it really interesting to think about the process by which the young man who made those posts became the man we see before us
+I think it really interesting to think about the process by which the young man who made those posts became the man we see before us today facing down all the might of the US intelligence services based on a strong belief that mass surveillance is wrong and illegal.

 Full disclosure where due (Score:1)